RyotaroOKabe/SCIGEN/README.md

-# InpaintCrysDiff
+# SCIGEN

-Implementation codes for Crystal Structure Prediction by Joint Equivariant Diffusion with Structure-Inpainting.
+Implementation codes for crystal structure prediction by Joint equivariant diffusion with structural constraints.

 ### Dependencies